jsore/HouseWiki/README.md

 __General Questions__

   - ( For DR Horton ) What are the HBC milestones?
 What're you looking for when reviewing banking/financial records?
 Any specificities we need to be aware of for obtaining approval?

+  - ( For DR Horton ) Tech specs for smarthome installations? ( Justin is the interested party with this )

   - We've seen Princeton and Aubrey.
 Are there any other communities near or in between that'd be cheaper?